Justin Edinburgh: Leyton Orient

 On 29 November 2017, Edinburgh was appointed manager of Leyton Orient of the National League on a two-and-a-half-year contract.
 Edinburgh guided Orient to the top of the National League winning the division and promotion back to the Football League in the 2018–19 campaign.

 On 24 January 2020, Leyton Orient announced that the West Stand at Breyer Group Stadium would be renamed the Justin Edinburgh Stand, which was officially commemorated the next day during the club's home match against Newport County.

 Personal life and death

 Edinburgh had two children with his wife Kerri.
-He owned two franchise Toni & Guy hair salons with his business partner, Jim Shaw.
+He owned two Toni & Guy hair salon franchises with his business partner, Jim Shaw.

 On 3 June 2019, Edinburgh went into sudden cardiac arrest.
 He died at Basildon University Hospital five days later, aged 49.
 Leyton Orient announced a period of mourning and opened the stadium to allow supporters to leave tributes.